 An artisanal loaf of No Knead Sourdough Bread that takes almost no skill and minimal amount of hands-on time.
-All you need for this recipe is two ingredients, and the bread itself is crusty with a tender, airy crumb and a delicious flavor.
+If you love making sourdough breads, this is one you absolutely want to try!
+All you need for this recipe is two ingredients -- a quality sourdough starter and flour.
+The bread is crusty with a tender, airy crumb and a delicious flavor.

 If making bread seems like a lot of work to you, I have for you today the perfect solution: my No Knead Sourdough Bread.